allfed/ALLFED-Repository-Template/README.md

 # ALLFED-Repository-Template

+** If you are not familiar with writing scientific code, please take the time to read through [this document](https://goodresearch.dev/)! **

+** If you are not familiar with Github, please watch [this here](https://youtu.be/8Dd7KRpKeaE) first! **

+## How to use this template
 Use this as template when you start a new project by clicking "Use this template" in the top right.

-## If you are not familiar with writing scientific code, please take the time to read through [this document](https://goodresearch.dev/)!
+Then follow all the descriptions below.

 ## ALLFED Python Style Guide
 All code written for ALLFED should follow the [PEP 8 Style Guide for Python](https://peps.python.org/pep-0008/).
 Especially important are: